 Where to stay in Tokyo

-Shibuya and Shinjuku are the best areas to stay in Tokyo.
+Shibuya, Shinjuku, and Tokyo Station/Marunouchi are the best areas to stay in Tokyo.
 They are exciting areas with lots to offer, but they are also located at convenient train stations to quickly and easily get you to the other areas of Tokyo that you want to explore.
-I suggest Hotel Century Southern Tower at Shinjuku Station for a mid-range budget.
+Here’s a summary of the best places to stay, based on what’s important to you:

 Optional day trips from Tokyo